Salvia officianalis-Cooking Sage-Garden Sage-Edible Sage

-The taste of sage should be like a cooling mint, you will notice a green, sweet, floral, even hay-like note.
+The taste of sage should be like a cooling mint; you will notice a green, sweet, floral, and even hay-like note.
 Sage, sometimes, can seem both strong and bitter.
-I like the Chiffonade idea below, it prevents people from experiencing bitter bites.
+I like the Chiffonade idea below; it prevents people from experiencing bitter bites.

 How To Make A Chiffonade

-Sage’s aromatic nature blends well with cheese, and cream-based meals.
-Use it with sweet and savory bread, potatoes, pasta, many kinds of beans, tomato sauces, and risottos.
+Sage’s aromatic nature blends well with cheese and cream-based meals.
+Use it with sweet and savory bread, potatoes, pasta, many kinds of beans, tomato sauces, and risotto.

-Pasta, butter, sage, and parmesan, quick and delicious, there are many recipes to choose from
+Pasta, butter, sage, and parmesan, are quick and delicious; there are many recipes to choose from

 How to Use the Leaves